1280019840/golang_blog/README_en.md

 # Project Introduction
 * **Read this in other languages: [English](README_en.md) | [中文](README.md).**
-#### This project is a blog project built by gin+gorm+MySQl, using gin's own template to build the front and back end pages.
+#### This project is a blog project built by gin+gorm+MySQl, using gin's own template to build the front and back end pages.Used to write, publish and share articles, can be used to publish their recent learning knowledge, or share life and other functions, the management side can modify the information of the post.
 #### Project technology stack
 * mysql
 * gin